-By August of 1942, to call Addis Abeba even a distant battlefield in the scope of the Second World War seemed charitable.
+By August of 1942, to call Addis Ababa even a distant battlefield in the scope of the Second World War seemed charitable.
 The Italian Army had been routed almost 10 months earlier.
 Most of the troops that had liberated Abbyisania were en route either to Egypt or the Far East.
-The main British ammo depot in Addis Abeba hardly seemed to need guarding under such circumstances – until it erupted in flames, destroying ammunition for the new British Sten machine guns badly needed on other fronts.
+The main British ammo depot in Addis Ababa hardly seemed to need guarding under such circumstances – until it erupted in flames, destroying ammunition for the new British Sten machine guns badly needed on other fronts.

 The explosion was an act of sabotage – one of many in the unheralded Italian guerrilla war in East Africa.

 The East African Campaign wasn’t merely a footnote to the Second World War but a colonial anachronism.
 Despite the scale of soldiers involved – 250,000 British, Commonwealth, French, Belgian and Abyssinian troops versus nearly 280,000 Fascist troops, the majority of whom were Eritrean or Somali colonial recruits – the conflict seemed over 19th century Imperial goals than 20th century ideological concerns.
 The targets were of minimal strategic importance, the battles fierce but comparatively bloodless (only 28,000 killed total between all sides over the course of nearly three years), and the leading combatants a collection of eccentrics fighting for the right to plant their flags in desolate locations for the glory of far-flung maps.